audunolsen/amono/packages/liaison/readme.md

 ### Differences from fetch

 As stated previously, the goal of `Liaison` is to be a small fetch-wrapper that keeps as much of fetch's types, docs and lingo as is possible while still adressing its shortcomings.
-Types are used in a manner that preserves as mutch of Fetch's types and JSDoc as possible on Intellisense.
+Types are used in a manner that preserves as much of Fetch's types and JSDoc as possible on Intellisense.

 #### Only a single object-argument